kreppenhagen/portfolio/_posts/2020-01-02-suspension.markdown

 date:   2020-01-02 22:40:25
 permalink: /baja/suspension/
 ---
 I served as the suspension lead in the 2019 season.
-My main goals were to improve the vehicle's low speed turn radius and to strengthen the rear suspension links to ensure they would not fail.
+My main goals were to improve the vehicle's low speed turn radius and to solve the mystery of the failing rear suspension links.

 ### Low Speed Turning Radius